 Similarly, if someone you know is currently undergoing addiction treatment, organising for a sober companion to be with them from the moment they leave the facility is wise choice.

-A recovering addict who is likely to return into an environment where drugs or alcohol are part of the everyday lives of others, would profoundly benefit from using a sober companion – statistics show 40% – 60% of people relapse after rehab treatment.
+A recovering addict who is likely to return into an environment where drugs or alcohol are part of the everyday lives of others, would profoundly benefit from using a sober companion – statistics show 40% – 60% of people relapse after rehab treatment, so a non drinker or sober companion can definitely help in this circumstance.

 If an individual has a history of relapsing, they are also strong candidates to employ a sober companion to help them post-treatment.